QuChunhe/study/DataStructures.md

 * Write-optimized structures significantly mitigate the insert/query/freshness tradeoff.
 * One can insert 10x~100x faster than B-Trees while achieving similar point query performance.

+A balanced binary tree with buffers of size B

+Module 4: Paging

+Goal: minimize number block transfers

+When a blaock is cached, the access cost is 0.
+Otherwise it's 1.

+Paging Algorithms
+* LRU (least recently used): Discard block whose most recent access is earliest.
+* FIFO (first in, first out): Discard the block brought in longest ago.
+* LFU (least frequently used): Discard the least popular block.
+* Random
+* LFD (longest forward distance)=OPT: Discard block whose next access is farthest in the future.

+Module 5: What to Index

+1. Indexes can reduce the amount of retrieved.
+2. Indexes can improved locality
+   * Not all data access cost is the same
+   * Sequential access is MUCH faster than random access
+3. Indexes can presort data
+   * GROUP BY and ORDER BY queries do post-retrieval work
+   * Indexing can help get rid of this work.

+An index can select needed rows.

+Module 6: Log Structured Merge Trees

+Module &: Bloom Filters